SMosegaard/NLP-exam/README.md

-# 📚 NLP-exam: Assessing Representational Gender Bias in Danish BERT model
+# 📚 NLP-exam: Assessing Gender Bias in Danish BERT model

-This repository contains the code for my exam project in 'Natrual Language Processing'.
+This repository contains the code for my exam project in the course 'Natrual Language Processing' as a part of my Master in Cognitive Science.

 ## 🔧 Setup and installation guide